tonib/multihead-rnn-classifier/README.md

 * "ContextColumns" are column names that will be feed as "context".
 * "NNetworkElements" is the number of cells on the "recurrent" layer.
 * "SequenceLength" is the number of tokens that are feeded to the model for prediction/training.
-* If false, the canned [RNNEstimator](https://www.tensorflow.org/api_docs/python/tf/contrib/estimator/RNNEstimator) is used create the model.
+* "CustomEstimator": If false, the canned [RNNEstimator](https://www.tensorflow.org/api_docs/python/tf/contrib/estimator/RNNEstimator) is used to create the model.
 If true, a custom model is created.
+Default value is false.
+* "Dropout": If > 0, a Dropout layer will be added after the RNN layer.
+Values is the fraction on RNN outputs that will be dropped.
+  Default value is 0.

 Training settings:
 * "PercentageEvaluation" is the percentage of the CSV files that will be used to train to the model, but just to get an accuracy evaluation.